 The DNS has conventionally optimised its behaviour for simplicity and performance.
 The underlying factor in the DNS name resolution protocol is that a DNS recursive resolver does not necessarily know in advance which servers are authoritative for a given zone, so it has to discover this information.
-Also, in a name that has a number of labels the resolver does not necessarily know where the zone cuts occur between labels.
-In the absence of this meta-information about the structure of the namespace it uses the full query name in all queries as it descends the name hierarchy looking for the lowest level authoritative name server, as this iterative technique will expose the zone cuts and the name servers for each zone.
+Also, if a name that has a number of labels then the resolver does not necessarily know where the zone cuts occur between labels.